XanBelOr/Pathfinding/README.md

 Reminder: call the load function `function pathfinding:zzinternal/load` in your own load function.

+This datapack makes use of the [Iris](https://github.com/Aeldrion/Iris) and [gu](https://github.com/gibbsly/gu) libraries.
+They are built in to the datapack and should not interfere with other instances of them.

 Please DM "xanbelor" on discord for support, discussion, suggestions, or to report bugs.